hydoai/velovision/README.md

 # gi-edge
 Top level repo for all Hydo functionality on Jetson Xavier NX device operating on the edge (on bike).

+## Quick start on Desktop

+## Getting Started on NVIDIA Jetson

+Please see [hydoai/dk-1setup](https://github.com/hydoai/dk1-setup) for instructions on running on Jetson.

 ## Repository Schematic
 Created with [asciiflow](https://asciiflow.com)
 ```